mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

+The first thing you have to do is decide on the program that you wish to code in.
+There are essentially two choices, a **text editor** or and **IDE** If you are completely new to the concept of binary logic and design, you might want to start with a text editor to get the hang of the basics and be able to work with simple code without feeling overwhelmed by the interface and tools of an IDE.
+For most other cases, an **Integrated Development Environment** is what you want to use.
+An IDE is software that sets up a convenient interface for a particular programming language, in our case it's C# and.
+An IDE can do anything text editors can do because a text editor is just a component of the IDE.

 This guide will get you familiar with tModLoader modding and will help you make your first mod.
-Please read and follow [Basic Prerequisites](https://github.com/tModLoader/tModLoader/wiki/Basic-Prerequisites) first so you have access to a capable text editor.
+Please read and follow [Basic Prerequisites](https://github.com/tModLoader/tModLoader/wiki/Basic-Prerequisites)

 # Your First Mod
 To start, we will make a very simple mod to get you familiar with how mods are created for tModLoader.